Seddryck/NBi/_documentation/members.md

 </system-under-test>
 {% endhighlight %}

-Don't forget to specify the xml attribute *connectionString* to reach your cube. if you want you can also make usage of the [a default or reference connection-string](/docs/config-defaults-references).
+Don't forget to specify the xml attribute *connection-string* to reach your cube. if you want you can also make usage of the [a default or reference connection-string](/docs/config-defaults-references).

 {% highlight xml %}
 <system-under-test>